HannahJames123/Responsiveness-Based-RL-Virtual-Fencing/README.md

 ## Disclaimer

 This repository provides code for a simulated proof-of-concept study.
 It does not provide a deployable animal-control system, animal-use protocol, or validated virtual-fencing cue recommendation.
 No live animals are used in the simulation.

+Note: Some internal code variables may retain earlier development labels such as “personality,” “reactive,” or “low_reactive.”
+In the manuscript and interpretation, these correspond to simulated responsiveness classes: high-responsive, moderate-responsive, and low-responsive cattle agents.
+These terms refer to model categories and should not be interpreted as validated animal temperament or personality traits.